openstack/ironic-python-agent/doc/source/index.rst

 CoreOS
 ~~~~~~
-The only current supported ramdisk image for IPA is the CoreOS image [1]_.
+One way to build a ramdisk image for IPA is with the CoreOS image [1]_.
 Prebuilt copies of the CoreOS image, suitable for pxe, are available on
 `tarballs.openstack.org <http://tarballs.openstack.org/ironic-python-agent/coreos/files/>`__.